List of Goods Produced by Child Labor or Forced Labor: History

 Founded in 1947, the Bureau of International Labor Affairs (ILAB) has published numerous reports on the subject of labor, child labor, forced labor and forced child labor around the world.
 Since 2009, the Bureau has been issuing an updated List of Goods Produced by Child Labor or Forced Labor yearly.
 The report listed 122 goods from 58 countries in its first edition in 2009.
 In 2014, it listed 136 goods from 74 countries.

 The TVPRA List indicates the goods and countries where ILAB has recorded a significant incidence of child labor and forced labor without specifying the individual companies or businesses involved.
 Exhaustive research has been conducted in order to provide a comprehensive list based on publicly available sources.

 In 2009, the Bureau's research reported more goods produced by child labor than by forced labor.
 Agricultural crops represented the largest category of goods.
-In fact, the List had 60 agricultural goods, 38 manufactured goods and 23 mined goods.
+In fact, the list had 60 agricultural goods, 38 manufactured goods and 23 mined goods.
 Child labor and forced labor were mostly adopted in the production of cotton in the agricultural sector, the making of bricks in manufacturing, and gold mining in the mining industries.
 In 2014, agriculture, forestry and fishing represented the largest category of goods in the list and 126 goods were reported to be globally produced by child labor in comparison with 55 goods produced by forced labor.
 Instances of such working conditions were observed in relatively the same sectors.

-In 2014, the List identified India as the country with the most goods produced by both child labor and forced labor with up to 25 goods listed.
+In 2014, the list identified India as the country with the most goods produced by both child labor and forced labor with up to 25 goods listed.
 India is followed by Brazil (16 goods), Bangladesh (15 goods), Burma (14 goods), the Philippines (13 goods) and China (12 goods).

-The TVPRA List aims at raising awareness about child labor and forced labor at the national and the international level and reinforces the primordial purpose of governments and societies to effectively eliminate forced labor.
+The TVPRA List aims at raising awareness about child labor and forced labor at the national and international level and reinforces the primordial purpose of governments and societies to effectively eliminate forced labor.